quat1024/apathy/docs/2.x/JSON.md

 Synonym for `predicated`, with `if_true` set to `"allow"`, and `if_false` set to `"pass"`.

+**Deprecated in version 2.5**.
+I recommend just using `predicated`, and I regret adding two ways to accomplish the same task.

 ## `apathy:deny_if`
 Arguments:
 * `predicate`.

 Synonym for `predicated`, with `if_true` set to `"deny"`, and `if_false` set to `"pass"`.

+**Deprecated in version 2.5**.
+I recommend just using `predicated`, and I regret adding two ways to accomplish the same task.

 ## `apathy:debug`
 Arguments: